openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 ##### Automatic calibration of `shutterRun`

 When `shutterRun` is set to `AUTO`, a  _UP >> DOWN >> Position%_  cycle will be performed automatically the first time a Percent command is sent to the shutter: this way the binding will calculate the shutter "run time" and set the `shutterRun` parameter accordingly.

-Note that there is a "stop time" parameter that is usually set on the physical actuator (eg. F411U2) either via virtual configuration (MyHOME_Suite: parameter "Stop time" or "M") or physical configuration (jumpers): check the actuator instructions to configure correctly this parameter before doing an automatic calibration of `shutterRun`.
+**NOTE**
-If the "stop time" of the physical actuator is wrongly set or cannot be modified to the actual "run time", auto calibration cannot be used and `shutterRun` has to be set manually.
+A "stop time" parameter is usually set on the physical actuator (eg. F411U2) either via virtual configuration (MyHOME_Suite: parameters named "Stop time" or "M") or physical configuration (jumpers): check the actuator instructions to configure correctly this parameter on the actuator before performing auto calibration.
+If the "stop time" on the physical actuator is wrongly set or cannot be modified to the actual "run time" of the shutter, auto calibration cannot be used and `shutterRun` should be set manually to the actual runtime of the shutters.

 ##### Position estimation of the shutter

 - if `shutterRun` is not set, or is set to `AUTO` but calibration has not been performed yet, then position estimation will remain `UNDEF` (undefined)
-- if `shutterRun` is wrongly set *higher* than the actual runtime, then position estimation will remain `UNDEF`: try to reduce `shutterRun` until you find the right value
+- if `shutterRun` is wrongly set *higher* than the actual runtime or the "stop time" of the actuator (see NOTE above), then position estimation will remain `UNDEF`: try to reduce `shutterRun` until you find the right value
-- before adding/configuring roller shutter Things it is suggested to have all roller shutters `UP`, otherwise the Percent command won’t work until the roller shutter is fully rolled up
+- before adding/configuring roller shutter Things it is suggested to have all roller shutters `UP`, otherwise the Percent command will not work until the roller shutter is fully rolled up
 - if OH is restarted the binding does not know if a shutter position has changed in the meantime, so its position will be `UNDEF`.
 Move the shutter all `UP`/`DOWN` to synchronise again its position with the binding
 - the shutter position is estimated based on UP/DOWN timings: an error of ±2% is normal